KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     If an input is specified it's input value overrides that of the node definition default.
     * A list of output ports under an `outputs` array.
 Every output port defined for the corresponding node definition must be specified.

-    - Each port:
+    - Each input port:
         * Must have a node type: `input` for input ports and `output` for output ports.
         * May have an optional string name identifier
         * Must have a type which is a supported data type.
         * Either:
           * A `value` which is a constant value for the node. or
-          * A connection which can either be:
-            * A index
+          * A connection.
+See [Node Graph Connections](#node-graph-connections) for more information.
         * An `input` which is a reference to another node in the graph.
 This is only valid for `output` nodes.
-    * All output ports specified on a node’s corresponding definition must be specified for each node instance.
+    * All `output` ports specified on a node’s corresponding definition must be specified for each node instance.
+Each output port:
+        * Must have a node type: `output`
+        * Must have a type which is a supported data type.

 #### Procedural Graph Node